 She giggled and hopped into the air, catching the wind with her wings, still looking out into the glimmering distance.
 "After seven years, " she murmured softly to herself, clasping her hands together, "I thought this day would never come..."

-Nina whirled around at the urgent call, and through the waving cream colored lace curtains leading into her quarters saw a tall brunette handmaiden place her hands on her hips and tap a high heeled foot hard on the white marble floor.
-The girl shook her head, her long, high ponytail swinging angrily behind small baby blue wings.
+Nina whirled around at the urgent call, and through the waving cream colored lace curtains separating her balcony from her quarters saw a tall brunette handmaiden place her hands on her hips and tap a high heeled foot hard on the white marble floor.
+The girl shook her head, her long, high ponytail swung angrily behind small baby blue wings.
 "Gods Nina, I've been standing here calling your name for ages!" she huffed, crossing arms holding a noisy array of thin silver bangles.
 "What are you a zombie?
 Staring out into the fields like that...
 What's wrong with you?"

 Nina closed her wings and landed daintily on one pink slippered foot.
 "Nothing you would be concerned with, Chasta," she retorted haughtily, flipping her hair behind her shoulders and sashaying past into her lavish bedroom.